Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 Bjorn laughed.
 ‘Don’t worry lad, I’ll see they don’t do you out of your prize money’.

-Bjorn stood back and let Olaf’s crew deal with the raider.
+Bjorn stood back and let Ragnar’s crew deal with the raider.
 They filled the deck with their crew while the locals stood on guard at the end of the jetty.
 Once the ship was secured they started bringing out the prisoners an oar at a time.
-Two came out on their own, the raider Captain and his steersman.
+Two came out on their own, the raider captain and his steersman.

 ~

 As the raider was emptied the locals took the oars, each with three prisoners lashed to it, down the beach.
 Each oar was spaced out along the beach front and guarded by a spearman or archer.
-The raider Captain was taken into the main hall by Old Bjorn, and I was set to watch him.
+The raider captain was taken into the main hall by Old Bjorn, and I was set to watch him.
 His steersman went with Arne into the old hall.
-Olaf’s crew stayed back to land the merchant ship.
+Ragnar’s crew stayed back to land the other ship.

 ‘Not especially, I’m just a fishing boat captain.
 How about you?’